 How Does Drip Coffee Work?

 Timing the brewing process is critical.
 If we brew too short, we do not extract enough soluble solids from the grounds.
-If we brew too long we might extract too much soluble material, and we will extract undesirable compounds, that affect negatively the taste of the beverage.
+If we brew too long, we might extract too much soluble material, and we will extract undesirable compounds that negatively affect the taste of the beverage.

 One of the benefits of the drip coffee brewing method is the convenience of producing a lot of coffee within minutes.
 Also, this procedure is efficient and straightforward, requiring very little equipment.
 Therefore, it’s cost-effective and convenient as it works with any type of coffee bean.